While the Leaving Home Trilogy is autobiographical fiction,

 Jim’s deepest desire is for his readers to experience the real-world identity-struggles of his characters, and be moved to examine their own internal driving forces for the betterment of the life they are creating every day.

-In October, 2016, Jim had a mild stroke that mostly impacted his speech, and from which he is improving all of the time.
-Jim continues to work with Judith recording their weekly Overcoming the Fear of Being Fabulous podcast and coaching executive corporate leaders.
+In October, 2016, Jim had a mild stroke that impacted mostly his speech, and from which he is improving all of the time.
+Jim continued to work with Judith, in 2019 and 2020, recording their weekly podcast, Overcoming the Fear of Being Fabulous.
+And Jim still works with Judith coaching executive corporate leaders.